Arizona foster care and adoption guidelines

 Arizona families who are licensed foster parents caring for a child free for adoption may not need to be certified to adopt the child if the Arizona Department of Child Safety agrees.

 Families can, and do, adopt children from foster care in other States every year.
 When families adopt children who are in foster care and eligible for subsidy, the families may be eligible for reimbursement of limited nonrecurring adoption-related costs through the child’s State and federal options.

 - Find a licensed agency.

-In Arizona, the children who need temporary and permanent families are teenagers, toddlers, infants, school-aged children, and sibling groups.
+In Arizona, the greatest need is for families who will care for teens and large sibling groups.
 Learn more on the Arizona Department of Child Safety website.